PiotrNowek/SwagLabGUITesting/README.md

 ## How to Contribute

 1. **Fork the Repository**: Join the SwagLabs Test Crusaders by forking the repo and adding your unique testing strategies.
-2. **Create Pull Requests**: Strengthen our forces by submitting your improvements and helping us maintain the integrity of SwagLabs!
+2. **Create Pull Requests**: Strengthen my forces by submitting your improvements and helping me maintain the integrity of SwagLabs!

 ## About the Author